Going Postal: The Legacy Foretold: Production

 Directors Tad Sallee and Jason Sikorsky initially planned to create a short series about RWS's history.
-During a casual meeting over ramen with Mike J, vice president of RWS, the directors were struck by the company's unconventional history and decided the story was too expansive for short-form content, prompting them to pursue a feature length documentary.
+During a casual meeting over ramen with Mike J, vice0president of RWS, the directors were struck by the company's unconventional history and decided the story was too expansive for short-form content, prompting them to pursue a feature length documentary.

 The directors initially launched a crowdfunding campaign with a goal of $25,000, but ultimately raised around $42,000.
 The film ended with an estimated budget of $200,000.

 Production faced multiple delays, including those caused by the COVID-19 pandemic, ultimately extending the timeline to five years.
 Initially edited using the Adobe Creative Suite, the film was later rebuilt in DaVinci Resolve for color grading.
 Originally planned to conclude with the successful release of Postal 4, the film's ending had to be reworked after the game received poor reviews.
 As a result, the production was extended even further.
 The final was assembled from over 24 terabytes of footage, shot across seven international locations, including the United States, Denmark, and the United Kingdom.